KristijanManovski/Portfolio/README.md

 •	Know how to manipulate requests and create test cases using the SoapUI tool

-__Exploratory Testing__

-•	Capable of creating cheat-lists for testing web applications

-• Skilled in exploratory testing techniques, I employ a dynamic and flexible approach to software testing to uncover defects and assess system behavior in real-time.

-• With a focus on rapid learning and adaptation, I explore the application's functionalities, user interfaces, and workflows to identify potential issues and validate system behavior under varying conditions.

-• Experienced in leveraging exploratory testing alongside structured testing methodologies to ensure comprehensive test coverage and deliver high-quality software products.

 __Test Documentation__

 •	Can create test cases and checklists and know how and in which situations to use them effectively